 Each share of the Series D-1 Redeemable Convertible Preferred Stock is entitled to accrue dividends at 6% per annum from the date of issuance; however, accrued dividends are payable only in connection with a liquidation event.
 Upon occurrence of any liquidation, dissolution, or winding up of the Company, stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred Stock shall be entitled to receive an amount equal to the purchase price plus all accrued and unpaid dividends in preference to the stockholders of Series A and B Convertible Preferred Stock.
-Should insufficient funds exist to pay the Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders their liquidation preference, the entire assets and funds of the Company legally available for distribution shall be distributed to the stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of the stockholder and then to the stockholders of the Series A and B Convertible Preferred stores on par with each other on a pro-rata basis.
+Should insufficient funds exist to pay the Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders their liquidation preference, the entire assets and funds of the Company legally available for distribution shall be distributed to the stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred stockholders of Series C, D-1, D-2 and D-3 Redeemable Convertible Preferred shares in proportion to the number of shares held by each stockholder and then to the stockholders of the Series A and B Convertible Preferred shares on par with each other on a pro-rata basis.